AdobeDocs/audience-manager.es-ES/help/using/overview/data-security-and-privacy/data-security.md

 **** Partición de datos en informes:  Las ID de cliente forman parte de la clave de identificación en todas las tablas de informes y las consultas de informes se filtran por ID.
 Esto ayuda a evitar que los datos aparezcan en los informes de otro cliente de Audience Manager.

-## Transferencias de servidor a servidor entrantes (S2S) {#inbound-s2s}
+## Inbound Server-to-Server (S2S) Transfers {#inbound-s2s}

-Adobe Audience Manager admite dos métodos principales para transferir archivos de datos integrados S2S a nuestros sistemas:

-Ambos métodos están diseñados teniendo en cuenta la seguridad de nuestros datos de clientes y socios mientras los datos están en vuelo entre sus sistemas y nuestro sistema.

-**** SFTP: Para la opción SFTP, la mayoría de los clientes decide enviar archivos a través del protocolo FTP seguro (SFTP), que utiliza el protocolo Secure Shell (SSH).
-Este método garantiza que los archivos se cifran mientras están en vuelo entre los sistemas del cliente y el sistema de Adobe.
-Para cada cliente, creamos una ubicación de buzón en la cárcel en nuestros servidores SFTP, que está ligada a una cuenta de usuario en ese sistema.
+Adobe Audience Manager supports two main methods of transferring S2S on-boarded data files to our systems:

+Both methods are designed with the security of our customer and partner data in mind while data is in flight between their systems and our system.

+**** SFTP: For the SFTP option, most customers choose to deliver files via the Secure FTP (SFTP) protocol, which uses the Secure Shell (SSH) protocol.
+This method ensures that files are encrypted while in flight between the customer's systems and Adobe's system.
+For each customer, we create a jailed drop-box location on our SFTP servers, which is tied to a user account on that system.
 Solo los usuarios privilegiados del sistema interno con credenciales del cliente pueden acceder a esta ubicación de la casilla de correo electrónico en la cárcel.
-Esta cárcel nunca es accesible a otros clientes.

-**** Amazon Web Services S3 vía HTTPS: Para la opción de envío S3, recomendamos que todos los clientes configuren sus clientes S3 para utilizar el método de cifrado HTTPS para transferencias de archivos (este no es el predeterminado, por lo que debe configurarse explícitamente).
+This jail is never accessible to other customers.

+**** Amazon Web Services S3 via HTTPS: For the S3 delivery option, we recommend that all customers configure their S3 clients to use the HTTPS encryption method for file transfers (this is not the default, so it must be explicitly configured).
 La opción HTTPS es compatible tanto con la herramienta de línea de comandos s3cmd como con las bibliotecas S3 disponibles en todos los lenguajes de programación principales.
 Con esta opción HTTPS habilitada, los datos del cliente se cifran mientras se dirigen a nuestros sistemas.
-Para cada cliente, creamos un subdirectorio de bucket S3 independiente al que sólo se puede acceder mediante las credenciales de ese cliente y las de nuestros usuarios internos del sistema.

-Para agregar codificación PGP a sus archivos de datos, consulte [Cifrado de PGP de archivos para tipos](../../integration/sending-audience-data/batch-data-transfer-explained/inbound-file-encryption.md)de datos de entrada.
+For each customer, we create a separate S3 bucket sub-directory that can be accessed only by that customer's credentials and those of our internal system users.

+To add PGP encryption to your data files, see File PGP Encryption for Inbound Data Types.[](../../integration/sending-audience-data/batch-data-transfer-explained/inbound-file-encryption.md)

-## Protección de datos escapando {#escaping-data}
+## Protecting Data by Escaping {#escaping-data}

-Tenga en cuenta que [!DNL Audience Manager] no escapa a los datos salientes para protegerlos de posibles scripts entre sitios (XSS), etc. Es responsabilidad del cliente escapar de los datos entrantes.
+Note that  does not escape outgoing data to secure it against possible cross-site scripting (XSS), etc. [!DNL Audience Manager] It is the responsibility of the client to escape incoming data.

+## HTTP Strict-Transport-Security (#hsts)

+[!DNL HTTP Strict-Transport-Security (HSTS)] es un mecanismo de políticas de seguridad web que ayuda a proteger contra el secuestro de cookies y los ataques de reducción de protocolo al no permitir [!DNL HTTP] el tráfico y actualizar de forma transparente todo [!DNL HTTP] el tráfico a [!DNL HTTPS].

+This policy improves data security between clients and Adobe Edge servers.

+### Ejemplo {#hsts-example}

+Al intentar acceder a `http://bank.demdex.com`, [!DNL HSTS] automáticamente se actualizará la solicitud a `https://bank.demdex.com`, en caso de que el explorador no solicite automáticamente el [!DNL HTTPS] dominio.

+Consulte Seguridad de transporte [HTTP estricta - Wikipedia](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) para obtener más información sobre HSTS.